andreasabel/agda-scope/notes/agdaShadowing.md

 ## Formal specification

+Let us specify the evaluation rules for declarations _d_ via pseudo-code which operates on a state consisting of the following
+data:

+  1. the global signature _Σ_, a heap mapping unique names _u_ to their content _m_, and
-Let us specify the evaluation rules for declarations _d_ via pseudo-code, which operates in a monad `ScopeM` which is a state monad for the global signature _Σ_ (a heap) and the context _Γ_, a stack of unfinished modules represented by pairs _(x,m)_ of names and current module content _m_.
+  2. the context _Γ_, a stack of unfinished modules represented by pairs _(x,m)_ of names _x_ and current module content _m_.

+(The state can be managed via a state monad which we call `ScopeM`.)

-Service functions concerning the signature are:
+Service functions concerning the signature _Σ_ are:

   * `m ← getModule u` retrieves the contents `m` of the module designated by pointer `u`.

-  * `u ← allocModule q m` allocates a new module with absolute name `q` and content `m` and returns its uid (pointer) `u`.
+  * `u ← allocModule q m` allocates a new module with absolute name `q` and content `m` and returns its uid  `u` (pointer into the heap).

-Service functions of the stack are, beyond
+Service functions of the stack _Γ_ are, beyond

   * `push (x,m)` and `(x,m) ← pop`